-This project was organized on the basis of a bilateral agreement signed by the Argentine and Hungarian governments to support research in various fields.
-Participant specialists prepared two similar questionnaires to collect information about the use of thematic maps by teachers and pupils in elementary schools in both countries.
+Abstract: This project was organized on the basis of a bilateral agreement signed by the Argentine and Hungarian governments to support research in various fields.
+Participant cartographers prepared two similar questionnaires to collect information about the use of thematic maps by teachers and pupils in elementary schools in both countries.
 The main aims of this research are the analysis of the actual situation in the teaching of map concepts in both countries, the identification of difficulties to face during the teaching of map concepts, and the recognizing of positive experiences on teaching and use of thematic maps in the interest of their possible adoption in both countries.
-The result includes a document written by specialists in the respective countries to review the results reached during the survey and the positive aspects found in the educational systems.
-All the databases, results, comparisons, and proposals written by the participants are placed on the Web.
+The final result includes the proposal written by specialists in the respective countries to adopt these positive aspects in the educational system.
+All the databases, results, comparisons and proposals written by the participants are placed on the Web.